akilat90/entity-embedding-experiment/README.md

 Model serving code is available at [server.py](https://github.com/akilat90/entity-embedding-experiment/blob/master/server.py)

+* Since the models and the data are already available in the repo, you don't need to run the notebooks 1-3 if you just want to test the API; If so, just run the 4th notebook

+* Walk through the notebooks in the order of their numbering for a complete walkthrough.

 ---

-### Local run instructions

-You can use the [Floydhub docker image](https://github.com/floydhub/dl-docker).
-You may need to follow these steps:

-    docker pull floydhub/dl-docker:cpu
-    docker run -it -p 8888:8888 -p 5000:5000 -v /sharedfolder:/root/sharedfolder floydhub/dl-docker:cpu bash

-Then, update the libraries in the requirements.txt using `pip install -r requirements.txt`.
-Also [make sure that keras has the tensorflow back end](https://keras.io/backend/).

-If a local run without docker is desired, make sure all the dependencies in requirements.txt are installed with keras backend dependency mentioned above.

----

-* Since the models and the data are already available in the repo, you don't need to run the notebooks 1-3 if you just want to test the API; If so, just run the 4th notebook

-* Clone the repo and walk through the notebooks in the order of their numbering for a complete walkthrough.

 ### Note: